2023 Alberta Tourism Advocacy Summit

 10:00 am Blessing, Land Recognition

-• Hazel McKennitt – Knowledge Keeper, Sandy Lake First Nation
+• Hazel McKennitt – Knowledge Keeper, Originally from Treaty #1, Sandy Bay, First Nation

 Welcome & Opening Remarks